I Tried 7 Best Video Conferencing Software: Who Wins?

 Ready to take your virtual meetings to the next level?
 Check out our comprehensive guide on meeting management software to learn how you can stay ahead in the remote work era.

-Zoom Workplace is like the reliable workhorse of video conferencing—it’s everywhere, and for good reason.
 Whether you’re jumping into a quick one-on-one, running a large webinar, or collaborating with a global team, Zoom has built a reputation for being fast, intuitive, and rock-solid.

-When I started using Zoom Workplace, I was curious to see if it lived up to the hype, and I have to say—it delivers on most fronts, but there are still a few areas where it could improve.
+When I started using Zoom Workplace, I was curious to see if it lived up to the hype, and I have to say — it delivers on most fronts, but there are still a few areas where it could improve.

 Zoom

 What really caught my attention during testing was Zoom’s AI-powered assistant, a surprisingly bright addition that makes meetings feel more productive and less chaotic.
-This AI assistant can generate meeting summaries, highlight key discussion points, and even suggest follow-up actions—all without me needing to take constant notes.
+This AI assistant can generate meeting summaries, highlight key discussion points, and even suggest follow-up actions — all without me needing to take constant notes.

 I tested this feature during a particularly fast-paced brainstorming session, and the recap it provided afterward was impressively accurate.
 It captured action items and summarized the conversation so well that I could instantly share it with my team, saving us all valuable time.